 Assessment Boards make decisions on assessment outcomes, student progress and awards.
 An academic appeal is a request for a review of an Assessment Board decision.

-You might have grounds to appeal if:
+You might have grounds to appeal if you have evidence:

 You can only appeal against marks that have been ratified by an Assessment Board.
-Evidence and clear grounds to appeal against a decision must be provided.

 Please read the relevant regulations for:

 You can seek independent advice from the Union of Kingston Students' Advice Centre.
 You can make an appointment with the advice service by email: email@example.com.

 You must submit your academic appeal within 15 working days of your results being published.